technocrat/census/pacific.md

 ~~~
 {{insert /partials/Pacifica_polarization_sentence.html}}
 ~~~
 Even should the recent marked difference between the two parties should revert to the long-term mean, there appears to be a stable political majority for Pacifica.
+It may be less vulnerable than other portions of the United States to climate change.
+Its well educated population and concentration of tech and other knowledge-based industries provide a firm foundation for continued economic success.

 ## Assessment

+Pacifica, in common with others of the new nations, relies on international immigration for growth.